Polaris-JZ/polaris-jz.github.io/_pages/about.md

 Hi!
 This is Jujia Zhao, a first year PhD student in the Leiden Institute of Advanced Computer Science (LIACS) from **Leiden University**, supervised by [Suzan Verberne](https://liacs.leidenuniv.nl/~verbernes/).
 My research focuses on artificial intelligence, information retrieval and recommendation.

 # 🔥 News
+- *2025.07*: &nbsp;🎉🎉 Our paper ''Model Meets Knowledge: Analyzing Knowledge Types for Conversational Recommender Systems'' is accepted by 19th ACM Conference on Recommender Systems **(RecSys 2025)**.
 - *2025.04*: &nbsp;🎉🎉 Our paper ''Understanding Accuracy-Fairness Trade-offs in Re-ranking through Elasticity in Economics'' is accepted by The 48th International ACM SIGIR Conference on Research and Development in Information Retrieval **(SIGIR 2025)**.
 Congrats to Chen!
 - *2025.01*: &nbsp;🎉🎉 Our paper ''LLM-based federated recommendation'' is accepted by Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics **(NAACL 2025 Findings)**.
 - *2024.03*: &nbsp;🎉🎉 Our paper ''Denoising Diffusion Recommender Model'' is accepted by The 47th International ACM SIGIR Conference on Research and Development in Information Retrieval **(SIGIR 2024)**.